cutejaneii/Lost-Animal-Crawler/README.md

 This version will only search 31 pages from [PPT CAT Forum](https://www.ptt.cc/bbs/cat/index.html/).
 You should able to search previous pages in next version.

 2. Multi-thread
-3. replace "POST DATE" into real date while article had been posted.
+3. Replace "POST DATE" into real date while article had been posted.
+4. To crawl other lost-animal related websites.

 ## How to use